nheegen/RaspberryPiMidiClock/HOW_IT_WORKS.md

 ### Accuracy

-The timing uses Python's `time.sleep()` which is accurate enough for MIDI clock on a Raspberry Pi.
-The clock thread runs continuously and calculates the exact interval based on the current BPM.
+The clock thread schedules ticks using `time.perf_counter()` and short sleeps to reduce jitter, resyncing if the loop ever runs late.
+It calculates the interval from the current BPM and maintains a scheduled next-tick target rather than relying on long sleeps.

 ### MIDI Port Selection Logic